top of page

 4. “Comfort blanket” – I carried a paper bag in my pocket because if all else failed then I knew that I could do what I’d been shown by the paramedics.
 Rather strangely, I also used chewing gum to help concentration.
 I’ve never used chewing gum in my life outside of the periods I was suffering from panic attacks.
 Even more strangely, perhaps, I sometimes wore sunglasses when I went out.
 Roy Orbison explains that his trademark sunglasses helped him to feel comfortable performing in front of a live audience.

-The problem with panic attacks, as fellow sufferers will know, is that psychological triggers or reminders will quickly bring on the next one.
+The problem with panic attacks, as with PTSD, as fellow sufferers will know, is that psychological triggers or reminders will quickly bring on the next one.
 At first, I was very fragile.
 I didn’t want to leave the house, but I forced myself because I was aware of the risk of developing something like agoraphobia.
 I walked to the local high street, bought a loaf of bread, and walked back home again.

 I probably returned to work too soon, but it helped that colleagues knew what happened to me and were very supportive.
 Meanwhile, therapy was focusing on the underlying causes of my so-called “alcohol use disorder”.